My Home Page with Links to My Other

 government,” however, “is a troubling open question.”
 Perhaps because

 government remains semi-democratic.
-Plutocrat power and populism is not troubling
+Plutocrat power and populism are not troubling

 An item in Harper’s Index noted that